Quantisan/docker-clojure/README.md

 LTS release of OpenJDK (currently 21).
 But we also now provide the ability to specify which version of Java you'd like via Docker tags:

 JDK 1.8 tools-deps image: `clojure:temurin-8-tools-deps`
-JDK 11 variant of the tools-deps image: `clojure:temurin-11-tools-deps` or `clojure:temurin-11` JDK 17 with boot 2.8.3: `clojure:temurin-17-boot-2.8.3`
+JDK 11 variant of the tools-deps image: `clojure:temurin-11-tools-deps` or `clojure:temurin-11`
+JDK 17 with boot 2.8.3: `clojure:temurin-17-boot-2.8.3`
-JDK 20 with the latest version of lein: `clojure:temurin-20-lein` JDK 21 variant of the tools-deps image: `clojure:tools-deps` or `clojure:temurin-21` or `clojure:temurin-21-tools-deps`
+JDK 20 with the latest version of lein: `clojure:temurin-20-lein`
+JDK 21 variant of the tools-deps image: `clojure:tools-deps` or `clojure:temurin-21` or `clojure:temurin-21-tools-deps`
+JDK 22 variant of the tools-deps image: `clojure:temurin-22` or `clojure:temurin-22-tools-deps`

 ## Linux distro